Pinelab-studio/pinelab-studio-website/src/content/recipes/wholesale.md

 title: Wholesale
 pubDate: 2024-04-09
 description: "
-This recipe will add a dedicated channel to your Vendure shop, where products can only be bought in bulk for dedicated wholesale prices.
-Pre configured customers will be able to buy products from your Wholesale channel."
+This recipe will help you set up a dedicated wholesale channel in your Vendure shop, where products can be bought in bulk for dedicated wholesale prices.
+Only pre configured customers will be able to buy products from your Wholesale channel."
 author: "Martijn"
 image:
   url: "/images/martijn-profile.png"
-  alt: "#"
+  alt: "Martijn from Pinelab"
 tags: ["wholesale", "business2business"]
 ---

-This recipe is still a work in progress!

-## Summary
+## Features
 1. Customers can register and login
-2. Wholesale customers can be identified by Customer Groups
+2. Wholesale customers can be identified by being placed in a Customer Group
-3. Wholesale products can only be bought in bulk.
+3. You can configure some products to only be bought in bulk.
 For example, only per 4 units
 4. Wholesale product prices can differ from your consumer prices
 5. Shipping and payment methods for wholesale can be managed separate from your consumer methods